xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]/x/y/z -> actual value for data x in space y on averaging z
 HTTPSPORTS[1]/series?last=x?type=y?space=z?analysis=y -> last x samples of type y from space z and analysis y
 HTTPSPORTS[1]/series?type=y?space=z?analysis=y?start=x0?end=x1 -> samples of type y from space z and analysis y from timestamp x0 to timestamp x1
-HTTPSPORTS[1]//cmd?cmd=x?id=y?val=z -> execute command x on sensor y with data (in necessary) z whene z is an array
+HTTPSPORTS[1]/cmd?cmd=x?id=y?val=z -> execute command x on sensor y with data (in necessary) z when z is an array
-HTTPSPORTS[1]//cmd?cmd=macid?id=y?val=z -> assigns the id y to device with mac z if the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
+HTTPSPORTS[1]/cmd?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
-HTTPSPORTS[1]//cmd?cmdlist -> lists all available commands
+HTTPSPORTS[1]/cmd?list -> lists all available commands

-NOTE valuies in val are specified as x,y,n,..
+NOTE values in val are specified as x,y,n,..

 **List HTTP pages:**
 HTTPSPORTS[0]/ -> webapp